GROOMING QUESTIONS, ANSWERED

 Absolutely.
 We encourage you to speak with the groomer about your desired look for your dog.

 Yes, in most instances, although some dogs’ nails are best cut at the veterinarian.
 This is because dog nails, especially black nails, contain a blood vessel which can be exposed during the trimming process.
 Regular nail trimming can minimize the chance of bleeding, but not eliminate the risk completely.
-Note that nail cutting is part of our grooming service, and is not offered as a standalone.
+While nail cutting is included in the cost of our grooming service it is also offered as a standalone service for $20.

 Our problem, not yours.
 Anal glands are the scent sacs beneath a dog’s tail.
 Not all dogs empty these sacs naturally, and your groomer can confirm for you if your dog’s glands need to be emptied.